patelheer2910/LiveWebLaneDetect/README.md

 The system processes video frames dynamically, providing real-time updates on traffic density.

 - A dashboard or interface can display:
-  - Real-time bounding box visualization of detected vehicles.
+  - A Real-time bounding box visualization of detected vehicles.
   - Lane-wise vehicle counts for easy traffic assessment.
   - Current traffic intensity classification for each lane.
 - Data visualization tools such as Matplotlib and OpenCV assist in interpreting traffic patterns and trends over time.